 So, how could this be?
 Seemingly, both can’t be true.

 Dr. Belcher goes astray when he says “Although idolatry almost led God to destroy ...”; He told Moses that He was ready to destroy the people, not that He was “almost ready”.
-Dr. Belcher attempts to soften/justify/rationalize/something?? of what the text of Exo 32 says.
+This appears to be nothing less than an attempt by Dr. Belcher to soften/justify/rationalize/something?? of what the text of Exo 32 says.

-No, this can never and is never a correct approach to the difficult passages of Scripture.
+No, this can never be a correct approach to the difficult passages of Scripture.
 Instead, we need to recognize this for what it is: a once-in-a-lifetime test placed upon Moses.
 The LORD chose Moses to lead His people, and certainly part of the leadership is the phenomenal responsibility he had as a mediator.
 And Moses was a fearless, faithful, and humble mediator to be sure!

 Therefore He said that He would destroy them,